FACTBOX-Soccer-David Beckham

 - Beckham won a second successive Major League Soccer (MLS) Cup at the end of 2012 and went back to Europe where he trained with Arsenal, although club manager Arsene Wenger said they were not interested in signing him.

 - After rumours in 2011 that Beckham was joining PSG - sports daily L'Equipe ran a front page saying "Le Voilà!"
-(Here he comes!), - he finally joined the Parisian club in January 2013 on a five-month deal.
-Beckham also announces his salary at PSG will be donated to a children's charity in Paris.

-- Beckham enjoyed a promising French league debut for PSG in February, enjoying warm crowd support in a late cameo during the 2-0 home victory over Olympique Marseille.

-- Last month he picked up a straight red card as Paris St Germain continued their march towards a first French league title.
-They finally won that first championship in 19 years last Sunday with a 1-0 win at Olympique Lyon - with Beckham coming on in added time.
+(Here he comes!), - it was reported on Thursday that he was joining the Parisian club.

 OFF THE PITCH